bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ## The Future of Hybrids in India: A Sensible Middle Ground

 As India continues its journey towards greener transportation, hybrids are emerging as a practical and sensible choice for many consumers.
-They offer the best of both worlds—reduced emissions and fuel consumption, along with the convenience and reliability of a petrol engine.
+They offer the best of both worlds - reduced emissions and fuel consumption, along with the convenience and reliability of a petrol engine.

 ### Market Trends and Consumer Adoption